EnglishEnglish

 Wrong.

 Breakers and fuses protect mainly against overcurrent, not fast transient overvoltages.
-A surge event can stress electronics without causing a normal overcurrent trip.
+A surge event can stress electronics without ever causing an overcurrent trip.

-I added a properly selected SPD in the panel’s upstream section and paid more attention to:
+A properly selected SPD went into the panel’s upstream section, with attention to:

 • short connection leads,